 UK and US defense firms to support development of next-generation air defense system for British Army

-The U.S. leading defense manufacturer Northrop Grumman has signed a Memorandum of Understanding (MOU) United Kingdom’s Marshall Land Systems to advance command and control hardware solutions and boost UK’s air defense capabilities.
+The U.S. leading defense manufacturer Northrop Grumman has signed a Memorandum of Understanding (MOU) with United Kingdom’s Marshall Land Systems to advance command and control hardware solutions and boost UK’s air defense capabilities.

 The strategic partnership between Northrop Grumman Marshall Land Systems aims to strengthen and advance the United Kingdom’s command and control (C2) hardware infrastructure.
 The collaboration is focused on delivering innovative and effective solutions for the UK Ministry of Defence’s (MoD) Ground Based Air Defence (GBAD) program, which supports medium- and short-range air defense capabilities.